SwarmUS/SwarmUS-doc/docs/sections/hardware/HiveBoard/hiveboard-ui.md

 If it's 0, the VM, is running fine.
 If it's a non zero value.
 The value represent the error code via an enumeration.

-If it's 0, the VM, is running fine.
-If it's a non zero value.
-The value represent the error code via an enumeration.

 The values of the enumeration can be found [here](https://swarmus.github.io/HiveMind/SystemStates_8h.html#a0c10345a5a61ea917f59a0437ad481a0).
 If you want more information about the error code meaning, you can check the [BittyBuzz repo](https://github.com/buzz-lang/BittyBuzz/blob/c7b6294230819b58a2420cfd6f9847c4a927bba9/src/bittybuzz/bbzenums.h#L25).

 ### 7 segment 2 - User segment